6 Main Highlights of Reepham Food Festival | 25th May 2025

 Volunteering at The Reepham Food Festival

-Many people are required to organize a successful festival.
-Besides many individual volunteers, Reepham Rotary Club, Reepham WI, Reepham Lions, Reepham Scouts, Chamber of Commerce, and Business networks offer volunteering services during the festival.
+Many people are required to organise a successful festival.
+In addition to many individual volunteers, the Reepham Rotary Club, Reepham WI, Reepham Lions, Reepham Scouts, Chamber of Commerce, and Business networks offer volunteering services during the festival.
 Many bus drivers, chefs, artists, traffic barrier men, and sales personnel are required to run this show successfully.

 Reepham Rotary Club

 The Reepham and District Rotary Club is a small community of 30 people working around Reepham.
-It’s a small part of a larger international organization.
+It’s a small part of a larger international organisation.

-Every year they support a wide range of charity and community service projects selected by the president.
-The list includes international and local.
-The Rotary Club has supported many local projects to ensure continuity which they need.
+Every year, they support a wide range of charity and community service projects selected by the president.
+The list includes international and local projects.
+The Rotary Club has supported many local projects to ensure continuity, which they need.
 They also provide experienced and skilled people to run a successful business.

 Read